Compliance / Risk management

 The Company and Shoyaku both accept with all seriousness and sincerity what has occurred and are cooperating fully with the Japan Fair Trade Commission’s investigation.
 We will do our utmost to regain trust by thoroughly implementing compliance measures aimed at preventing recurrence.

-- Implementation of strict rules on contacts with industry peers
+- Enforcement of strict rules on contacts with industry peers

-- Reinforcement of correct understanding of the Antimonopoly Law
+- Thorough reinforcement of correct understanding of the Antimonopoly Act

-- Establishment of the Compliance Department and Internal Audit Office
+- Establishment of the Risk and Compliance Department and the Internal Audit Office

 - Establishment of the Risk Management and Compliance Committee